valydia/sbt-apidoc/README.md

 #### Http4s

-You can start a new project with [http4s][], using a [template][http4s-apidoc] by running the following command in your terminal:
+You can start a new project with [http4s][], using a [template][http4s-apidoc] by running the following commands in your terminal:

 1. sbt new valydia/http4s-apidoc.g8
 2. cd http4s-apidoc